JuliaGeo/NetCDF.jl/README.md

 To learn more, have a look at the readme and the examples.

+Contact info:
-For further questions contact the package author Fabian Gans (fgans@bgc-jena.mpg.de)
+Fabian Gans (fgans@bgc-jena.mpg.de)
+Max-Planck-Institute for Biogeochemistry
+Jena, Germany